 How to use essential oils with a diffuser

-Diffusers are really easy to use & maintain!
+Diffusers are really easy to use & keep up!
 That’s one reason I’m such a big fan of them.
 Add oils by carefully placing a few drops (usually around 2-3 or so) into the water reservoir after filling it.
 The cover is then placed over it before turning the unit on.
 Once it starts working you should smell the scent very quickly.

 The great thing about them (and one reason I recommend them to many people) is that they’re really easy to use and maintain.